Speech & Language Base

 Students from the Base participate in an ceremony each year

-The Base Team is managed by a specialist teacher (the Speech and Language Base Manager) and consists of an additional specialist teacher, two NHS Speech and Language Therapists and an NHS Speech Therapy Assistant working on-site.
+The Base Team is managed by a specialist teacher (the Speech and Language Base Manager) and consists of an additional specialist teacher and an NHS Speech and Language Therapist working on-site.
 Importantly, a team of well-trained and committed Teaching Assistants work with the students in mainstream classes and in the Base assisting the Speech and Language Therapists.
-The Team have a fortnightly CPD to broaden their pre-existing knowledge of SLCN.
+The Team have a regular CPD to broaden their pre-existing knowledge of SLCN.